sinahuster/CS50-notes-and-code/notes/week3.md

 5. tideman.c - simulates the tideman voting methos, which uses ranked choice voting via ranked pairs (only completed the functions)

-6. atoi.c - a recursive relationship to change a string into an integer
+6. atoi.c - a recursive relationship to change a string into an integer (only completed the function)

-7. snackbar.c - creates a menu and allows orders from the menu and gives the price
+7. snackbar.c - creates a menu and allows orders from the menu and gives the price (only completed the functions)